-AutoPilot discovers SWIFT messages running over WebSphere MQ, extracts SWIFT tags from messages and stitches these messages together into a business transaction flow.
+AutoPilot discovers SWIFT messages running over IBM MQ, extracts SWIFT tags from messages and stitches these messages together into a business transaction flow.

 In real-time it tracks the performance of these transactions which it compares to service level agreements (SLAs).
 AutoPilot utilizes its analytical engine to detect and alert on potential or actual breaches.

 AutoPilot discovers the message flow and displays important line-of-business (LOB) involvement in Financial Enterprise such as Compliance and Audit (OFAC), Trading (CALYPSO), SWIFT confirmations matching status (TRAM), Cash Management, Payment System (GPS), SWIFT Alliance Access (SAA), and regulatory parties such as FED & CHIPS and DTCC.

 Also, as part of MT300/MT320 process AutoPilot discovers and correlates the following SWIFT message types:

 - Confirmation of Debit/Credit and Statement.